Mortgage Notes for Sale with Abby Shemesh of Amerinote Xchange

 Is Selling the Right Course of Action?

-Abby Shemesh stresses is that selling mortgage notes is not for everyone: “Selling a note should not be your first line of defense; it should be your last line of defense.”
+Abby Shemesh stresses is that selling real estate notes is not for everyone: “Selling a note should not be your first line of defense; it should be your last line of defense.”
 He recommends that sellers look into all available options, including seeking low-interest loans from banking institutions.
 Sellers can expect to sell notes at a discount ranging from 5 to 35 percent, which may or may not be ideal.

 Of course, selling mortgage notes doesn’t need to be a last-ditch effort.
 In fact, it can be a positive experience.
 Because there is not currently any software to determine the value of mortgage notes, these sales require lots of face-to-face negotiation.
 When both parties come to a mutually beneficial agreement, there are no losers.
 The key is for mortgage note sellers to diligently research potential buyers, talk to them on the phone, and make sure that they have a strong online presence.